FrankOnBeach/WWF/DHS Diet/README.md

 And our outcome variables are: eggs,dairy,meat_fish, nuts_pulses, grains_tubers, animal_source_food.

-Different models were used in this project.
 We tried different binning strategies for our outcome variables to see which was more appropriate while with better accuracy.
 We started by cutting our outcome variables into bins with width of 0.25.
 This resulted in 4 extremely unequal bins.
-We also tried customized bin as 0,0.1,0.2,0.5.
+We also tried customized bins as 0,0.1,0.2,0.5.
 While this resulted in a more evenly distributed classes, the accuracy dropped sigificantly for all models.

-To improve the performance, we adopted bagging and boosting strategies to see if they further improve our models' performance.
-None of them improved the performance significantly.
-The highest we achieved with all models is 0.48 using XGBoost model.
+Different models were used in this project including K Nearest Neighbors, Decision Tree, Random Forest.
+To further improve the accuracy we also tried enemble methods such as bagging and boosting.
+The best performaing model in all variables is XGBoost.

+We achieved an accuracy score around 50% when testing the model on the test set, also a similar core while using cross validation.
+We further attempted to improve the model by fine tuning the hyperparameters.
+This helped us slightly increase the accuracy.

 ## Future Work

-- **Regression Models**:
-  - We will run few regression models on the dataset see if we can achieve anything differently.
+So far, we've been only working on the grouped dataset.
+It would be interesting to work on the individual data.
+This would potentially give us a better result since the outcome variable will be binary as in whether the household feed the child with this item.
+Secondly, we can use other information from the survey as new features so that we are not limited to regional and global datasets.

+The caviet here is that the individual data is too large to be processed on local computers.
+We should use clusters on a cloud computing service such as aws with the help of spark.